top of page

 2. Roof Failures and Ice Damming

-Red flag: leaks that appear days after snowfall, not during the storm.
+Red flag: Leaks that appear days after snowfall, not during the storm.

 3. Freeze–Thaw Concrete Damage